English as a Second Language (ESL)

 - TOEFL: Official Web site of the ETS standardized test, Test of English as a Foreign Language.
 TOEFL.org contains information for persons planning to take the TOEFL test, as well as for administrators and researchers wanting to know about the development of TOEFL and the use of TOEFL test scores.

-Writing and Editing for Advanced Students
+Writing and Editing (Advanced Levels)

 - Purdue Online Writing Lab provides a great site for advanced writing support.
 There are lots of downloadable materials.
 The materials are primarily for native speakers but will provide good support for students who are learning and writing in English.